-- Traffic is crazy so if you want to get to a place early, use O’ride but expect body ache or leave 2/3 hours earlier.
+- Traffic is crazy, so if you want to get to a place early, use Bolt or Uber

-- There is transport option for every social class, know your level and choose accordingly.
+- There is a transport option for every social class; know your level and choose accordingly.

 - Be SMART.
 You can’t afford to be dull.

 Are you thinking of what city to add to your travel bucket list in 2020?
 My advice: add Lagos to it.